 Enterprise’s OK Theatre is 100 years old this year.
 Conceived and completed in 1918, the theatre’s opening was delayed until Saturday, Jan.
 25, 1919 by the threat of global influenza epidemic.
-The theatre began with silent films, that stared such legends as John Barrymore and Mary Pickford.
+The theatre began with silent films, that starred such legends as John Barrymore and Mary Pickford.
 “Talkies” appeared on the screen in 1929.
 The theatre closed, sold, and reopened several times, operating from 1933 to 1981 as the “Vista Theatre”.
 Today, owned and operated by Darrell and Christi Brann, the newly refurbished OK is on the register of National Historic Places and offers live performances of both local and legendary musicians and bands.

 - A. Hackbarth announces the construction of the theatre in July 1918.
 The theatre would feature a new concept in modern movie houses adapted from the East Coast: a sloping floor that would allow everyone in the theatre to have a good view of the screen.
 Other modern touches included five safety exits and steam heat.
 John Oberg, builder of the Enterprise City Library, won the contract for carpentry construction and Samuel Haworth was hired for masonry work.
 Theatre seats were modern, and imported from Chicago.